MattFennell/Kubernetes/README.md

 1. Go to the `Services` tab on the left
 1. Click the endpoint for the row named `my-nginx-nginx-ingress-controller` and it the application should open.

 If there seems to be an error, investigate the logs of the services through the CLI with kubectl, or have a look at the `workloads` tab on the left.
 It may say that there is not enough CPU available in which case you'll need to recreate the cluster, allocating more CPU.
+To stop all services, go to the `Clusters` tab on the left and delete the cluster.

 #### Issues encountered
 Often when attempting to start or delete minikube, it would provide an error message saying that the `config.json` file cannot be found.
 There may be better workarounds, but my fix was achieved by following these steps.